Mastermindzh/Sammy/Installation/Flask/README.md

 In order for the caching to work we use:
 `sudo pip install flask_cache`

+### Flask-Cors
+This package exposes a Flask extension which by default enables CORS support on all routes, for all origins and methods.
+It allows parameterization of all CORS headers on a per-resource level.
+The package also contains a decorator, for those who prefer this approach.
+To install it run:
+`sudo pip install -U flask-cors`

+### Meinheld server
+We are going to need a decent webserver to handle all the requests, the simple built-in (debug) server just won't do the trick.
+To install "Meinheld" we use:
+`sudo pip install Meinheld`

 ### Installing Flask in a virtualenv
 To install the virtualenv you need pip.
 If you've got pip installed simply run: